noteed/sentry/README.md

   `sentry start -c dummy` instead of `~/.sentry/conf/dummy`.
 Default configuration could be `sentry.hs`.
 - Move things around (proper module organization).
-- The imports in the example above should be cleaner (i.e. only `import Sentry`).
 - Properly use stdout/stderr.
 - Properly redirect monitored processes outputs.
 - Separate data types for save/restore (i.e. with SafeCopy instances) and